Grace Kelly’s Wedding

 • Prince Rainier III designed the military uniform that he wore to the ceremony, drawing inspiration from Napoleon Bonaparte’s uniforms.

-• After the civil ceremony, Grace attended Monaco Opera in a Lanvin ballgown.
-The white silk organdy gown, complete with a V-shaped décolleté, a high waistline, and a full bustle, was hand-embroidered and embellished with 800,000 sequins and 1,500 pearls and rhinestones.
+• After the civil ceremony, Grace attended the Monaco Opera in a Lanvin ballgown.
+The white silk organdy gown, with a V-shaped décolleté, a high waistline, and a full bustle, was embroidered with 800,000 sequins and 1,500 pearls and rhinestones.

 • The shoes paired with Grace’s wedding dress were designed by David Evins for Evins, New York.
 A copper penny was built into the right shoe for good luck.
 Contrary to popular belief that Grace wore flats so that she would not be much taller than Rainier, the shoes actually have 2½-inch heels.